WomenAIL : Queen’s University 12 Cooke 40

 The first half had been very entertaining with Queen’s in particular playing some nice rugby but the second half was too one sided to be as enjoyable.

-The introduction of Davitt had give Cooke extra confidence and seemed to put a question of doubt in the mind of the Queen’s players which was compounded when Irish International Ashleigh Baxter raced through straight from the kick off to push Cooke’s lead to seven points.
+The introduction of Davitt had give Cooke extra confidence and seemed to put a question of doubt in the mind of the Queen’s players which was compounded when Irish International raced through straight from the kick off to push Cooke’s lead to seven points.

 A penalty try, after a series of scrums near the Queen’s line, seemed to sap the home side further and from then on the visitors pack were well on top.

-The match got a bit scrappy after that but Cooke finished strongly with a second try from Baxter and Eliza Downey wrapped it all up with the final play of the game.
+The match got a bit scrappy after that but Cooke finished strongly with a second try from Baxter and wrapped it all up with the final play of the game.
 Davitt converted both to give Cooke a 12 – 40 win.

 Cooke scorers: Teah Maguire, Ashleigh Baxter, Eliza Downey, Hannah Kilgore and Claire Johnston